libellux/Libellux-Up-and-Running/docs/ossec/README.md

 <img class="zoom-custom-imgs" :src="('/img/ossec/remote_syslog_settings.png')" alt="VMware syslog settings">

 Filter by *syslog* and find the `Syslog.global.logHOST` parameter.
-Right click and select *Edit option* and set our remote OSSEC host.
+Right click and select *Edit option* and set your remote OSSEC host.

 <img class="zoom-custom-imgs" :src="('/img/ossec/remote_syslog_value.png')" alt="VMware syslog options">

-Additionally we need to edit the `/etc/profile.local` file for our VMware ESXi SSH prompt as the agentless service expects the prompt to end with either `#` or `$`.
+Additionally you need to edit the `/etc/profile.local` file for the VMware ESXi SSH prompt as the agentless service expects the prompt to end with either `#` or `$`.
 As administrator SSH to the VMware ESXi shell and using the vi editor append the following line.

 ```bash
 # profile.local